openziti/ziti-doc/docusaurus/docs/identities/enrolling.md

     --out ${identity_config_file}
 ```

-If supplied the `idname` will be used as the name for the identity created.
+If supplied, the argument to option `--idname` will be used as the name for the identity created.
 The default name of auto-created identities is generated from a template that uses values from the user certificate i.e. `[caName]-[commonName]`.